retrokid/retrokid.github.io/menubartimer-support-help.md

 ![menu bar timer support image10](/images/menu_bar_timer/menubartimer-support-img10.png)

-11- You can set a timer between "99 hours - 59 minutes" and "0 hour - 1 minute".
+11- You can set timer between "99 hours - 59 minutes" and "0 hour - 1 minute".

 ![menu bar timer support image11](/images/menu_bar_timer/menubartimer-support-img11.png)

 12- You can close this window by pressing either "X" button on top-left or "Save and close" button on bottom-right.
-If you want to cancel your changes use "X" button on top-left.
+If you don't want to save your changes use "X" button on top-left.

 ![menu bar timer support image12](/images/menu_bar_timer/menubartimer-support-img12.png)